 - Each Source & A link between a source and a fact, documenting Where within the source you find information being “cited” to support the fact/conclusion. metafield becomes a labelled Family Historian version 6 and below supports two types of Notes: Local notes (associated with a single person, record, or fact); and Shared Notes or Note Records, that can be linked to multiple records and/or facts.
-Version 7 introduced Research entry similar to the File > Import/Export > Export > GEDCOM File… command, except a A repository is a place (physical or online) where collections of original source data are stored and maintained. metafield becomes a generic Repository link.
+Version 7 introduced Research Notes. entry similar to the File > Import/Export > Export > GEDCOM File… command, except a A repository is a place (physical or online) where collections of original source data are stored and maintained. metafield becomes a generic Repository link.

 - Optionally, each Source generic Title is moved to the generic Short Title and the Footnote plain text becomes the generic Title.

 Alternatively, each Source Template and each Source & Citation metafield may be deleted completely or retained unaltered.
 In future, once the Source Template features of destination products are better understood, it may be possible to convert ƒh data to match those products.

 If you have used Rich (Formatted) Text in your Source Notes or Both Source records and Citations have a Text From Source field intended to hold transcripts of source documents., the plugin converts these (and other Rich text can be applied to most long text fields such as Notes and Text From Source, and offers a word-processing style of formatting. notes you may have created) appropriately for the destination product.
 It also offers many alternative When you add a picture, video, sound recording, document file etc into a Family Historian project, a Media record is created to represent that media item within the project; the Media record includes a link to the actual Media file. conversion options.